danobot/meteorologic_metrics/README.md

 > The formula below approximates the heat index in degrees Fahrenheit, to within ±1.3 °F (0.7 °C).
 It is the result of a multivariate fit (temperature equal to or greater than 80 °F (27 °C) and relative humidity equal to or greater than 40%) to a model of the human body.
 This equation reproduces the above NOAA National Weather Service table (except the values at 90 °F (32 °C) & 45%/70% relative humidity vary unrounded by less than ±1, respectively).
 Source: https://en.wikipedia.org/wiki/Heat_index

+The heat index represents the apparent temperature (feels like).
+It will only be calculated for temperatures above 27C and humidty over 40%.

 ## Wet Bulb Temperature Estimations

 ### ASHRAE 2009 Fundamentals Calculation